2006 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 2006 Penny

-Above the Memorial is the Latin motto E PLURIBUS UNUM.
-The inscription UNITED STATES OF AMERICA curves along the upper rim, while the denomination ONE CENT is positioned across the center lower portion.
-Frank Gasparro’s initials, FG, are located near the Memorial’s lower right corner.
+Above the Memorial, the Latin motto E PLURIBUS UNUM (“Out of many, one”) curves across the upper field.
+UNITED STATES OF AMERICA arches along the rim, while ONE CENT sits prominently across the lower center.
+Gasparro’s initials FG appear at the lower right of the Memorial.

 Other Features of the 2006 Penny